AObuchow/OpenKlippings/README.md

 ### Using OpenKlippings
 1. Click on the ![image][Clippings File] button and browse to your `MyClippings.txt` file and select it.

-  The MyClippings.txt file should be located in the documents folder of your Kindle.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The MyClippings.txt file should be located in the documents folder of your Kindle.
-  For example, on a Linux system `/run/media/username/Kindle/documents/MyClippings.txt`⋅⋅
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;For example, on a Linux system `/run/media/username/Kindle/documents/MyClippings.txt`⋅⋅

 2. Click on the ![image][Export Folder] button and browse to the folder where you want your book quote files to be exported to.
 3. Click ![image][Run] and enjoy viewing your notes and highlights.
 They are now organized into seperate files per title, in the export path you chose.